andrew/ultimate-awesome/README.md

 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
+- [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
 - [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
-- [awesome-technical-diy-cn](https://github.com/blanboom/awesome-technical-diy-cn) - DIY Projects/Tools/Books for Makers.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [ios-apps](https://github.com/learn-anything/ios-apps) - Awesome iOS apps.
-- [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome_dart_frog](https://github.com/VeryGoodOpenSource/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!
 Created by Very Good Ventures.